 5. The cast (including Ben Affleck) will be great

 This one seems simple enough, given the acting chops of the majority of the cast, including Henry Cavill, Amy Adams, Diane Lane, Laurence Fishburne, Jeremy Irons, Jessie Eisenberg and Ben Affleck.
-However, those last two names (particularly Affleck) have caused ripples of fan discontent throughout the interwebs since the moment they were announced.
+However, those last two names (particularly Affleck) have caused ripples of fan discontent since the moment they were announced.
 Many have questioned whether Eisenberg is old enough and intimidating enough to play Superman’s archvillain Lex Luthor, and after Affleck’s underwhelming performance in the near-universally reviled Daredevil, fans aren’t thrilled to see him suiting up as one of comics’ biggest icons.

-I’m fairly comfortable that Eisenberg will give us an interesting take on Luthor.
+Nevertheless, I’m confident that Eisenberg will give us an interesting take on Luthor.
 I think he’ll serve up a twisted wunderkind who runs a corporation built around his own technical genius, like an evil version of the Mark Zuckerberg role he played in The Social Network.
 And heck, if the Social Network proved anything, it’s that Eisenberg is more than capable of playing a character who is brilliant, insecure, venomous and willing to go to extreme lengths for self-validation; in short, he’s perfect for the Luthor role.

 This means that the only big question mark hanging over the cast hovers over the comparatively inexperienced Gal Gadot, who steps into Wonder Woman’s battle-heels.
 Certainly, Gadot has the athleticism required for the part, so here’s hoping her dramatic skills are up the task, too.
-There was also some initial outcry that, athletic or not, Gadot was too slight to convincingly play a powerhouse like Wonder Woman, I think this was mostly put to bed after she looked just about right in the first promotional still of her in costume released last year (debate still rages over the quality of that costume, of course…).
+There was also some initial outcry that, athletic or not, Gadot was too slight to convincingly play a powerhouse like Wonder Woman, this was put to bed after the first promotional still of her in costume was released last year (debate still rages over the quality of that costume, of course…).

 4. Prepare to be on a first name basis with Wonder Woman

-This one seems a bit of a given to me, once the so-called “realistic” sensibility director Zack Snyder brought to Man of Steel is taken into account.
-I just can’t see Snyder, who seemed eager to play down the name of Clark Kent’s alter ego, going with a (delightfully) silly name like Wonder Woman, especially given how keen he (and DC and Warners) seem to be on grounding the new franchise with a self-concious sense of seriousness.
+This one seems a bit of a given to me, once you take into account the “realistic” sensibility director Zack Snyder brought to Man of Steel.
+I just can’t see Snyder – who made a Superman movie where hardly anyone says the name “Superman” – going with a (delightfully) silly name like Wonder Woman.

-I think it’s much more likely Gadot will be going by Wonder Woman’s real name, Diana, in Batman v Superman.
-There’s precedent for this in the comics, too; it’s in keeping with a trend started in the comics of the 1980s in books like Swamp Thing and The Dark Knight Returns, where DC superheroes all referred to each other by their first names (trust me, it was a lot more groundbreaking than it sounds).
+Instead, you can expect Gadot to go by Wonder Woman’s real name, Diana, in Batman v Superman.
+There’s precedent for this in the comics, too; it’s in keeping with a trend started by 1980s books like Saga of the Swamp Thing and The Dark Knight Returns, where DC superheroes all referred to each other by their first names (trust me, it was a lot more ground-breaking than it sounds).

-3. It’s going to rain in Gotham.
-A lot.
+3. It’s going to rain (a lot) in Gotham

 If Batman v Superman‘s early promo stills are anything to go by, the majority of scenes set in Gotham City will take place during inclement weather.
-This isn’t a bad thing necessarily; it could help make the locale distinctive (like the gothic architecture popularised by Tim Burton’s Batman or the red skies used in Batman: The Animated Series) and provided it’s not too excessive, it could make for some striking visuals.
+This isn’t a bad thing necessarily; it could help make the locale distinctive (like the gothic architecture popularised by Tim Burton’s Batman) and, provided it’s not too excessive, it could make for some striking visuals.